faassen/secretweblog_zola/content/posts/xee.md

 considered important today, they're less culturally prominent.

 The XML culture is different: stuff needs to be specified.
-If it's not in a specification it's fully *real*.
+If it's not in a specification it's not fully *real*.
 This makes the XML community move more slowly than the rest of the software community.
 I was somewhat bemused to hear talk in 2024 about updating the RESTXQ spec, an XQuery based web framework standard, first discussed in 2012, to make use of language features like hashmaps and arrays, now that they had been finally added to XPath/XQuery in 2017.

 These XML specifications go deep, they build on each other, they are solid.
 If you value solid foundations that will stand the test of time, the XML world has